For all property damage complaints, a report form will be completed and submitted to the Public Works Department Administrative Office.

 Submit a Complaint

 All complaints are to be directed to the Public Works Department Administrative Office at 507-444-4350.
-Complaints may also be submitted online using this form: Public Works Maintenance Request Form.
+Complaints may also be submitted online using this form by visiting Report a Concern.

 City staff will attempt to address complaints within 12 hours from receipt.
 For complaints which can’t be addressed within 12 hours, an attempt will be made to inform the reporter.